 There can be more than one exchange of ServiceConfig Message #2 and the corresponding ServiceConfig Ack/Nack.
-A ServiceConfig Message #3, however, could be sent concurrently by the UNI-N to the UNI-C while the latter is still sending ServiceConfig Message 2 (i.e. Client Port-Level Attributes TLV.
-In this case, the UNI-C MUST stop sending ServiceConfig messages and respond to the received ServiceConfig message.
-The UNI-N in turn MUST ignore the received ServiceConfig messages and wait for a ServiceConfigAck or a ServiceConfigNack message.
+A ServiceConfig Message #3, is sent by the UNI-N to the UNI-C after the latter has received the Client Port-Level Service Attributes corresponding to all the links between the TNE it represents and the clients represented by the UNI-C.